streamflow-finance/js-sdk/packages/staking/README.md

 // Performs multiple actions needed to fully unstake:
 // 1.
 Claims all unclaimed rewards from all passed pools
 // 2.
 Unstakes from a Stake Pool
 // 3.
-Close Reward Entries, returning the rent fee back
+Closes Reward Entries, returning the rent fee back
 // 4.
-Clsoe Stake Entry to return the rent fee back
+Closes Stake Entry to return the rent fee back
 {
    const { txId } = await client.unstakeAndClaim({
       stakePool,